 Mr. Pond is a founder of Intevac and has served as Chairman of the Board since February 1991.
-Mr. Pond served as President and Chief Executive Officer from February 1991 until July 2000.
-Before joining Intevac, from 1988 to 1990, Mr. Pond served as President and Chief Operating Officer of Varian Associates, Inc., a publicly held manufacturer of semiconductor, communication, defense and medical products where he was responsible for overall management of Varian's operations.
-From 1984 to 1988, Mr. Pond was President of
+Mr. Pond served as President and Chief Executive Officer from February 1991 until July 2000 and again from September 2001 through January 2002.
+Before joining Intevac, from 1988 to 1990, Mr. Pond served as

-Varian's Electron Device and Systems Group and became a Director of Varian in 1986.
-Prior to joining Varian, Mr. Pond was employed by Teledyne from 1963 to 1984 where he served in various positions, including as Group Executive.
+President and Chief Operating Officer of Varian Associates, Inc., a publicly held manufacturer of semiconductor, communication, defense and medical products where he was responsible for overall management of Varian's operations.
+From 1984 to 1988, Mr. Pond was President of Varian's Electron Device and Systems Group and became a Director of Varian in 1986.
 Mr. Pond holds a BS in physics from the University of Missouri at Rolla and a MS in physics from the University of California at Los Angeles.